 - Zoo Friends and complimentary ticket holders will be required to register their visit online before attending the Zoo

-- Cafés and dining areas will operate in-line with the NSW restrictions applicable at the time with hygiene in these areas a high priority
+- Cafés and dining areas operate in-line with the NSW restrictions applicable at the time with hygiene in these areas a high priority

 Some aspects of Taronga Zoo remain temporarily closed or are operating in-line with current restrictions to enable indoor distancing or 1 person per 4m2 rule.
 These include: